So you run your own coaching business. That’s great!

 3. Bring down obstacles

 As a coach, you know that your job is to help your clients recognize the steps they need to take to achieve their goals.
-However, it is important to help them address any obstacles that they feel may be in their way.
+However, it is important to help them address any obstacles that they feel may be in their only way.

 So in every session, you will need to spend some time with your client to try and understand these obstacles, whether real or perceived, that stand in the way of their happiness.